MUST Score Negligence: When Does Legal Risk Arise?

 Legal risk emerges when there is a mismatch between:

-The documented level of nutritional risk and
+the documented level of nutritional risk, and

-The documented response to that risk
+the documented response to that risk.

 In practice, the courts tend to focus on four key questions.